NucleusPowered/Nucleus/.github/ISSUE_TEMPLATE.md

 -->

 <!--
-    This section is only for Bug issues
+    This section is only for Bug Reports
 -->
 * Sponge
     * Implementation: <!-- SpongeForge or SpongeVanilla -->